Seagate/halon/docs/hld.md

   requests between event processors.

-+ Events are categorized by their (Haskell) type, using the existing `Fingerprint` machinery made available by Cloud Haskell, so events are type-checked and the types can be omitted where inferrable, getting the Haskell type inferrer to do the work.
++ Events are categorized by their (Haskell) type, using the existing `Serializable` machinery made available by Cloud Haskell, so events are type-checked and the types can be omitted where inferrable, getting the Haskell type inferrer to do the work.